klmcwhirter/upd-indicator/README.md

 ## Background

-Some indication of when various updates need our attention would be useful.
+Some indication of when various updates need my attention would be useful.
 And not just for OS updates, but various maintenance activities whether related to the local system or not.

 If a command line can be crafted to provide an indication of when an update is available, that should be all that is needed - right?